I've walked into a lot of BJJ academies over the years.

 Here's what I want you to hear clearly: it's always recoverable.

-I've never seen a situation where an academy owner who genuinely wanted to fix this couldn't fix it.
+I've never seen an owner who genuinely wanted to fix this fail to fix it.
 The vicious cycle has an exit ramp.
-It just requires something that most Technicians find genuinely difficult — front-loading the work of building systems before those systems feel urgent.
+It just asks for the one thing most Technicians find hard: front-loading the work of building systems before those systems feel urgent.

 That's the hard part.
-Not because the systems are complicated.
-Because it requires stepping back from the daily grind long enough to work on the business instead of in it.
+The systems themselves aren't complicated.
+Building them means stepping back from the daily grind long enough to work on the business instead of in it.

-Gerber talks about this in the context of a franchise prototype — the idea of building your business as if you were going to replicate it.
-Documenting everything.
-Creating a model that doesn't depend on you being there for every single thing to work.
+Gerber frames this as the franchise prototype: build your business as if you were going to replicate it.
+Document everything.
+Create a model that doesn't depend on you being there for every single thing to work.
 McDonald's isn't successful because Ray Kroc made great burgers.
 It's successful because he built a system that made great burgers without him.

 Your jiu-jitsu isn't your product.
 Your academy is.